dharmeshkakadia/jezifm.github.io/_posts/2016-05-21-extracting-facebook-data.markdown

 Now that we can use the api, we need to know what data do we exactly need.
 For the purpose of this example, we'll try to extract the connection between our friends.
 We're going to extract up to 2 degrees of connection.

-Getting the data seems not straight forward sql style approach.
-Lets go over these.
+Getting the data via the API is not an as easy task, lets understand how exactly the API works.

 # Graph API Basics